 The first option is to use Microsoft’s newer operating systems like Windows 10.
 If your team is already using a familiar Windows operating system, Windows 10 will be an excellent upgrade.
-Window’s phone such as Conker NS6 comes with a fast and user-friendly OS.
-In addition, it offers integration with Microsoft-linked products allowing advance security and artificial intelligence features.
+Windows phone such as Conker NS6 comes with a fast and user-friendly OS.
+In addition, it offers integration with Microsoft-linked products allowing advanced security and artificial intelligence features.
 Coming from the same developer, migration to Windows 10 promises to be a smooth ride for Windows CE users.

 The challenge is that many Windows 10 rugged devices are cumbersome.
 As a result, businesses that are consistently on the go will find it harder to use these devices.
 Conker NS6 meets the demand for a small yet powerful Windows rugged device.

 Android has also emerged as a top operating system that is compatible with rugged devices.
 A published report by VDC Research shows that Android OS users have grown from 24% to 37% in 2015 – 2016.
 The move from Windows CE to Android can bring numerous benefits for businesses.
 For your employees, migration will be easy because Android is also a very common and familiar operating system.

 Besides, Android OS provides an open-source platform that allows developers to smoothly and quickly respond if your software requires an update.
-Initially developed as a mobile operating system, Android is now extensively use in numerous devices, including embedded systems.
+Initially developed as a mobile operating system, Android is now extensively used in numerous devices, including embedded systems.
 Another benefit of Android is that it is easy to program.
 Typically, it includes necessary APIs for smooth integration with any software or custom solutions.

 The downside, Android is not an RTOS operating system.
 As a result, some businesses may encounter problems if their products require real-time solutions.

 Best Options – Conker Rugged Devices

-There are dozens of companies out there are who are still relying in their WinCE rugged devices some of the common examples still widely used by thousands of companies.
+There are dozens of companies out there are who are still relying on their WinCE rugged devices.
+Some of the common examples still widely used by thousands of companies.
 Here are some suggested hardware upgrade pathways that your company can follow.